gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 ### Accessing on default domain

-On Vercel, you can copy the `vercel.app` domain name from portal.
+On Vercel, you can copy the `vercel.app` domain name from the portal.

 On Kubernetes, just like on Vercel, you can obtain the `k8s.civo.com `domain name from the portal.
 Extend the deployment config file with a handful of lines to access the app on the domain: